opendaylight/integration-packaging/rpm/README.markdown

 Community Build System's Koji-based RPM build system.
 From there they are built into ready-to-install noarch RPMs and hosted for consumption.

-Data that differs per-build is is defined in the `build_vars.yaml` YAML configuration file.
+Data that differs per-build is defined in the `build_vars.yaml` YAML configuration file.
 The build logic consumes that dynamic data, uses JinJa2 templates to generate RPM spec files and builds the RPMs/SRPMs they define.